-3.1 Nature of protective immunity
+3.1.
+Nature of protective immunity

 An increase in HBV antigen-specific immunocytes has been observed in the liver of patients with CHB who experience limited HBV replication and reduced liver damage [12,13].
-Studies have provided evidence of a therapeutic role for HBV antigen-specific immunocytes [33-36] in CHB patients that may stem from the elevated levels of hepatitis B core antigen (HBcAg)-specific and HBsAg-specific cytotoxic T lymphocytes (CTL).
-Also, antigen-specific immunity may induce suppression of HBV replication by non-cytotoxic mechanisms.
+Studies have provided evidence of a therapeutic role for HBV antigen-specific immunocytes [33-36] in CHB patients that may stem from the elevated levels of hepatitis B core antigen (HBcAg)-specific Т and HBsAg-specific cytotoxic (CTL). lymphocytes Also. antigenspecific immunity may induce suppression of HBV replication by non-cytotoxic mechanisms.
 However, the cellular mechanisms related to liver protection by antigen-specific immunocytes need to be elucidated in CHB patients.
+It is of importance establish whether to HBV-specific CD8 cells can control virus replication through the secretion of cytokines alone or whether direct lysis of infected cells is also involved.
+The sparsely scattered pattern of CD8+ cells within the liver parenchyma of patients with low level viral replication suggests that secreted cytokines may be playing a major role in antiviral control.
+The recent demonstration of the efficacy of IFN- $\gamma$ in activating a pathway of intracellular virus inactivation in the hepatocytes reinforces this interpretation [37].
+However, some degree of direct hepatocyte lysis caused by HBV-specific CD8 cells may exist, which is not detectable by serum liver enzyme measurement.